What is a conditional sales contract?

 How can I make payments?

-For your convenience, Stearns Bank offers a number of payment options, including: automatic payments, online, over the phone, credit card, bill pay, check or wire.
+For your convenience, Stearns Bank offers a number of payment options, including: automatic payments, online, over the phone, credit card, bill pay, wire, or check (fee may apply).

 Will my payment fluctuate during the term of my finance agreement?